 You need a pump if you want to irrigate uniformly, irrigate different sizes of plants or plants with differing irrigation needs, push water across flat land or uphill, or enjoy any type of automation.
 A drip system does not work without pressurization, which requires a pump.
 The only time you might get away with not having a pump is if all the irrigated landscape is at a lower elevation than the greywater source and you manage to engineer a gravity-fed system that provides water to plants that aren’t particular about how much water they receive.

 Can I use greywater in my existing sprinkler system?

-No, for two reasons.
+No, for three reasons.
 First, it’s illegal in every state to spray untreated greywater into the air due to the possibility of human pathogens becoming ingested by somebody walking by at the time, or those pathogens running off into surface waters for possible human ingestion.
-Second, the post-filtration “scales” in greywater can eventually clog most types of sprinkler heads.
+Second, old greywater on the surface stinks.
+At best, it smells like dirty laundry.
+At worse, it might pond and can get really putrid.
+In underground drip, you can’t smell it.
+And third, the post-filtration “scales” in greywater can eventually clog most types of sprinkler heads.

 Can I use greywater in my existing drip irrigation system?